-VU – Culinary and Hospitality
+VU – Culinary Arts and Hospitality Management Program

 VU Advisor: Chef William Stenger Email: wstenger@vinu.edu Office Phone: (812) 888-5743